5 min read

 4. Generic Keyword Bidding: Some businesses bid on general industry keywords related to their brand for broad market exposure.

-5. Long-tail Keyword Bidding: Others prefer long-tail keywords targeting specific niche markets.
+5. Long-Tail Keyword Bidding: Others prefer long-tail keywords targeting specific niche markets.

-6. Geo-targeted Brand Bidding: Brands with location-based services often employ geo-targeted bids to attract local customers.
+6. Geo-Targeted Brand Bidding: Brands with location-based services often employ geo-targeted bids to attract local customers.

 Bidding on your own brand in PPC advertising is a strategy that allows businesses to protect their trademark and maintain control over the top spot in search results.
 It gives them an edge over competitors who might be targeting their branded keywords.